Use scripts to perform actions

 and then creating a file with a run_

-only whitespace or an empty string, then the script is not executed.
-This is
+or an empty string, the script will not be executed, which is useful for

-When chezmoi executes a script, it first generates the script contents in a
+When executing a script, chezmoi generates the script contents in a file in a

-file in a temporary directory with the executable bit set, and then executes
+temporary directory with the executable bit set and then executes it using exec(3)

 line or be an executable binary.